lsms-worldbank/adodown/src/mdhlp/ad_setup.md

 **c**ontact(_string_) specifies the contact information where a users of this package can ask for support.
 This information will be included when using `ssc describe <name>` or `net describe <name>`.
 While this option is optional, this package meta data is required.
 So if this option is not used, the user will be prompted to enter the name interactively.

 **u**rl(_string_) specifies a website for where this code is hosted.
 This should not be where the web-documentation generated in the adodown is hosted, but where the source code is hosted.
 The web-documentation will include a link pointing to the URL.
 If using GitHub, then the intended URL should be on this format: https://github.com/lsms-worldbank/adodown.
 This information will be included when using `ssc describe <name>` or `net describe <name>`.
 While this option is optional, this package meta data is required.
 So if this option is not used, the user will be prompted to enter the name interactively.

+**git**hub makes the command add template files useful if the package is stored in a GitHub repository.
+The two files that are added are a .gitignore file and a GitHub Actions template.
+The .gitignore is tailored to adodown styled packages such that only required files are pushed to the repository.
+This template may be modified if preferred or needed.
+The Github Actions template includes instructions for an automated workflow to generate web based documentation.
+Read more about this workflow and how to enable it in your repository here.
+TODO: Add link to vignette when live.

 # Examples